Converting from an RPM-based Linux distribution to RHEL

 Update the original OS to the minor version supported for conversion as specified in Table 1.1 and then reboot the system.

 You must perform the conversion with the latest packages from the minor version of the OS that is supported for conversion to use the rollback feature in case the conversion fails.
-For more information, see Rollback.
+For more information, see Conversion rollback.

 Chapter 3.
 Converting to a RHEL system